e-n-f/unixio/README.md

 (Note that the sleep time is only accurate to one millisecond at best, since that is the unit that the underlying `setTimeout` uses.

+## unixio.call(f);

+Calls the named function, and calls the Promise that it returns with a `then` method that exits on error, as a convenience for calling into the first `async` function.

 Constants
 =========